WeTransfer/Diagnostics/README.md

 By default, standard Smart Insights are provided:

 - `UpdateAvailableInsight` using your bundle identifier to fetch the latest available app version.
 An insight will be shown whether an update is available to the user or not.
-- `DeviceStorageInsight` showing whether the user is out of storage or not
+- `DeviceStorageInsight` shows whether the user is out of storage or not

 ### Adding your own custom insights
 It's possible to provide your own custom insights based on the chapters in the report.
 A common example is to parse the errors and show a smart insight about an occurred error: